 About Context-Based Sustainability (CBS)

 Context-Based Sustainability (CBS) is a compelling new approach to CSR and management in general that takes social, economic and environmental limits in the world (upper and lower ones) explicitly into account when attempting to assess the performance of organizations.
-In order for an organization’s use of, or impacts on, natural resources, for example, to be sustainable, it must neither put the sufficiency of such resources nor the well-being of those who depend on them at risk.
+In order for an organization’s use of, or impacts on, natural resources, for example, to be sustainable, it must not put either the sufficiency of such resources or the well-being of those who depend on them at risk.
 And since many of the resources involved are shared, CBS also makes it possible to assign fair, just and proportionate shares (or allocations) of the responsibilities to maintain them to specific organizations.

-Originally developed by Mark McElroy at the Center for Sustainable Organizations as a way of narrowly addressing the non-financial performance of organizations, CBS is now also being applied to economic and financial performance (by Thomas & McElroy), thereby resulting in the MultiCapital Scorecard™ (MCS).
+Originally developed by Mark McElroy at the Center for Sustainable Organizations as a way of narrowly addressing the non-financial performance of organizations, CBS is now also being applied to economic and financial performance (by Thomas & McElroy), all in the form of the MultiCapital Scorecard™ (MCS).
 In the case of non-financial performance, the MCS is designed to assess impacts on natural, human, social/relationship and constructed capitals*.
 In the case of financial performance, it does so relative to impacts on economic capitals.
 Only the capitals change when attempting to assess the financial versus non-financial performance of organizations.
 Performance assessments in all cases, then, are capital-based and the same general principles apply.